jim-schwoebel/download_audioset/README.md

 This scrip thus downloads and clips all videos on youtube on behalf of the [audioset dataset](https://research.google.com/audioset/) to make it easy to do data science and modeling.

-# Things to make sure
+# quick checks

 Make sure you have roughly 30 GB of free space on your hard disk.
+You'll need roughly this much space before continuing.

 # how to do this